sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

-From the map we can see the population density in New York City, Lighter color representing areas of low population density and darker color representing areas of high population density.
-On the map we see that the highest population density is in Manhattan, more spesifically in the Upper East Side of Manhattan
+The population density in New York is visualized in the map below where lighter colors represents areas of low population density and darker colors represent areas of high population density.
+On the map we see that the highest population density is in Manhattan, more spesifically in the Upper East Side of Manhattan.

 <iframe src="dens.html"
     sandbox="allow-same-origin allow-scripts"